vijithassar/memento/README.md

 ];
 ```

+# Timestamps #

+Internally, memento represents all timestamps as numerical integers and floats representing elapsed seconds.
+However, it can also accept timestamps as a string, in DD:HH:MM:SS format.
+Partial seconds are allowed in this string format.

 # Setup #

 First, instantiate a memento object by running the memento() function factory, which returns a function instance.